Bharat14Bhagnani/html-portfolio/README.md

 # html-portfolio
-It's my portfolio built solely using HTML 5 and ot showcases my 2 projects
+It's my portfolio built solely using HTML 5 and it showcases my 2 projects